Chris Riley (rugby league): Playing career

-Now back playing for Warrington, Chris has made the trip to Australia with the team for their pre-season games and will be included in a squad to play Russell Crowe's South Sydney Rabbitohs at the Redfern Oval on Saturday, 28 January 2012.
+Riley later returned to Warrington and made the trip to Australia with the team for their pre-season games and will be included in a squad to play Russell Crowe's South Sydney Rabbitohs at Redfern Oval on Saturday, 28 January 2012.

-He played in the 2012 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.
+Riley played in the 2012 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.

-He played in the 2012 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.
+Riley played in the 2012 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

-He played in the 2013 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.
+Riley played in the 2013 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

-In 2014, Chris signed to play for the Wakefield Trinity Wildcats on loan for 1-month, during April it was confirmed that he would stay for at least another month after his loan was extended.
+In 2014, Riley signed to play for the Wakefield Trinity Wildcats on loan for one month, during April it was confirmed that he would stay for at least another month after his loan was extended.